frederic-perez/AmE-dictionary/data/dictionary.md

 __molehill__
 __molest__ _v_
 __moll__ _n_ _Mingle with mobsters and molls._
-__mollify__ _v tr_ :nine::m: /MOL-uh-fy/ /MAH-luh-fye/ [:scroll: From Latin mollis (soft)] (mollified) To calm in temper or feeling; soothe. _Syn_ appease, assuage, conciliate, pacify, placate _She was so outraged that nothing her friends said could mollify her anger._ __1__ To pacify or appease.
+__mollify__ _vt_ :nine::m: /MOL-uh-fy/ /MAH-luh-fye/ [:scroll: From Latin mollis (soft)] (mollified) To calm in temper or feeling; soothe. _Syn_ appease, assuage, conciliate, pacify, placate _She was so outraged that nothing her friends said could mollify her anger._ __1__ To pacify or appease.
 To soothe in temper or disposition. _The company attempted to mollify its employees by offering them more flexible work schedules._ __2__ To soften or reduce, as in intensity.
 To reduce in intensity. _The explanation was intended to mollify the manager’s anger._
 __molluscum contagiosum__ _n_
 __mollusks__
 __Molly Brown__ _n_
-__mollycoddle<sup>1</sup>__ _v tr_ /MAH-lee-kah-dul/ [:scroll: From Molly (a nickname for Mary) + coddle (to treat or boil gently), from caudle (a warm drink for the sick), from Latin caldum (hot drink), from calidus (warm).]
+__mollycoddle<sup>1</sup>__ _vt_ /MAH-lee-kah-dul/ [:scroll: From Molly (a nickname for Mary) + coddle (to treat or boil gently), from caudle (a warm drink for the sick), from Latin caldum (hot drink), from calidus (warm).]
 When you mollycoddle someone, you are treating that person with an excessive or absurd degree of indulgence or attention.
 To be overprotective and indulgent toward. _Syn_ pamper
 __mollycoddle<sup>2</sup>__ _n_ A person, especially a man or a boy, who is pampered and overprotected.
 __molt<sup>1</sup>__ _v_
 __molt<sup>2</sup>__ _n_ An act, process, or an instance of molting. _Penguins, like other birds, regularly shed their feathers (molt)._